 @introbul:Key Features @bul:* Presents and explains techniques used in atmospheric data summarization, analysis, testing, and forecasting * Includes extensive and up-to-date references * Features numerous worked examples and exercises * Contains over 130 illustrations

 Senior and graduate students in courses in meteorological statistics, statistical chemistry, and meteorological methods.
 Researchers in atmospheric science, meteorology, and oceanography.

 Table of Contents

 Introduction.
 Review of Probability.
 Empirical Distributions and Exploratory Data Analysis.
 Theoretical Probability Distributions.
 Hypothesis Testing.
 Statistical Weather Forecasting.
 Forecast Verification.
 Time Series.
 Methodsfor Multivariate Data.
 Chapter Exercises.
 Appendices: Example Data Sets.
 Selected Probability Tables.
 Answers to Exercises.
 References.
 Subject Index.

-Has been a member of the Atmospheric Sciences faculty at Cornell University since 1987, and is the author of Statistical Methods in the Atmospheric Sciences (2011, Academic Press), which is in its third edition and has been continuously in print since 1995.
+Daniel S. Wilks has been a member of the Atmospheric Sciences faculty at Cornell University since 1987, and is the author of Statistical Methods in the Atmospheric Sciences (2011, Academic Press), which is in its third edition and has been continuously in print since 1995.
 Research areas include statistical forecasting, forecast postprocessing, and forecast evaluation.

 Department of Earth and Atmospheric Sciences, Cornell University, USA